 Somatic Interventions and EMDR with Barb Maiberger and Dr. Arielle

 Schwartz.
-She recently had a 2015 training on working with adults with
+She has also had advanced trainings on working with adults with

 Complex PTSD, including a two-day training in Dissociative Disorders with